fuckyoudoteth/fuckyoudoteth/writing/writing/whitepaper.md

 assert ourselves, its often more effective.

 In the social media era, everyone has been given an online presence.
-The proliferation of content-generation tools has, on one hand, made it easier than ever to send messages out with a global reach.
+The proliferation of content-generation tools has~~, on one hand,~~ made it easier than ever to send messages out with a global reach.
-Unfortunately, its also resulted in a sea of content that makes it nearly impossible to have messages actually heard over the cacophony of voices.
+Unfortunately, ~~its also resulted in~~ a sea of content |propagated (possibly use "formed" or "developed" instead)| making it nearly impossible to have messages actually heard over the cacophony of voices.
 There is simply too much noise in proportion to any one person's signal.

 What is left is a burning desire for individuals to be heard, on a high-profile channel.
 And in our global village, where opinions naturally differ